shivam-goswami5123/WavePlay-BackendCode/readme.md

 - If you encounter issues with environment variables, double-check that all necessary variables are defined and correctly assigned.
 - For authentication errors, ensure your API keys or tokens are valid and not expired.
-- Refer to the project documentation for specific details on each API route and its expected behavior.

 ---